klzgrad/naiveproxy/README.md

 [Browser → Naive (client)] ⟶ Censor ⟶ [Frontend → Naive (server)] ⟶ Internet

-NaiveProxy uses Chromium's network stack.
+NaiveProxy uses Chrome's network stack.
 What the censor can see is exactly regular HTTP/2 traffic between Chrome and Frontend (e.g. Caddy, HAProxy).

 Frontend also reroutes unauthenticated users and active probes to a backend HTTP server, making it impossible to detect the existence of a proxy: